Answers to all your questions about Ogi.

 We really value your custom, so please be assured that you will continue to receive the same quality of service from our dedicated business engagement team.
-We’ve changed our registered name and trading name to reflect our new focus and ambitions.
+We’ve changed our registered name to Ogi Networks Limited, and trading name to Ogi to reflect our new focus and ambitions.
 Providing connectivity and managed service support to businesses is central to that ambition.

 I’m not based in Wales; will you still be able to provide me with a service?

 We currently have existing customers in all parts of the UK, and your service from us isn’t changing.
 Ogi is a fun, inclusive word and we hope that every one of our existing customers feel it’s for you too.